BISHOPDAN/alx-system_engineering-devops/0x00-shell_basics/README.md

-to display current directory contents in a long format
+to Display current directory contents, including hidden files starting with dot Use the long format.